descope-sample-apps/flask-react-sample-app/README.md

 ### Backend Setup

-Since this app also showcases tenants/roles, it will require you to set them up in the Descope Console.
+Since this app also showcases roles, it will require you to set them up in the Descope Console.

 1. Create two different [roles]((https://app.descope.com/authorization)) called "teacher" and "student" <br>
-2. Create a ```.env``` file and inside the backend folder and add your project id, student tenant id, and teacher tenant id in  the file:
+2. Create a ```.env``` file and inside the backend folder and add your project id in the file:
     ```
     PROJECT_ID=<DESCOPE_PROJECT_ID>
     ```